simp/simp-doc/docs/user_guide/HOWTO/Changing_Puppet_Masters.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 ..
 NOTE::
-  If upgrading from SIMP 4 or 5 to SIMP 6 you will need to upgrade your puppet agent to the Puppet 4.0 agent before it can connect to the new puppet server.
+  If upgrading from SIMP 4 or 5 to SIMP 6 you will need to upgrade your puppet agent to the Puppet 4.0 agent before it can connect to the new Puppet master.
 A fix is being worked under SIMP-3049.
 If you installed from the ISO, the simp repo on the SIMP 6 server contains the correct rpm.
 Point to the correct repo and run ``yum install puppet-agent``.
 This will also remove the old version.